Amazing stuff!

 "Carbon is a fundamental element for understanding the formation and evolution of planetary bodies.
 The origin of the Moon has aroused intensive interest and debate, from which several hypotheses have been proposed.
 The prevalent giant impact theory has been strongly supported by the notion of a carbon-depleted Moon that derived from the early analysis of Apollo samples.
 Recently, this consensus has been significantly challenged by the observation of global carbon ion fluxes from the Moon, suggesting the presence of indigenous carbon on the Moon.
 This observation is consistent with the presence of graphite in the lunar soil.
 Therefore, it is highly desirable to unravel the crystalline structure of the indigenous carbon phase by conducting further characterization studies on the young lunar samples. ..."

-Natural graphene discovered on the Moon
+Discovery of natural few-layer graphene on the Moon (open access)

 Fig. 1 Structural and compositional characterization of few-layer graphene in the CE-5 lunar soil sample.